How do you know if a news story is fake news?

 - Politifact - Fact checking website that rates the accuracy of claims elected U.S. officials make.

-- FactCheck.org - Nonpartisan and nonprofit organization that is a project of the Annenberg Public Policy Center of the University of Pennsylvania to monitor the factual accuracy of what's being said in the by political players in the U.S.
+- FactCheck.org - Nonpartisan and nonprofit organization that is a project of the Annenberg Public Policy Center of the University of Pennsylvania.
+Monitors the factual accuracy of what's being said in the by political figures in the U.S.

 How to report or hide fake news